CS2103AUG2016-T09-C1/main/docs/UserGuide.md

 There are 8 theme available in inbx_0, the default setting for the user is light gray theme.

 To implement other theme, you can using the menu on the top of the display window.
 Click preferences and then click on the theme you like to get the theme.
-Alternatively, you can key in combination of "Ctrl" and a number from 1 to 8 on your keyboards to change your theme
+Alternatively, you can key in combination of <kbd>Ctrl</kbd> and a number from 1 to 8 on your keyboards to change your theme

 2) Memorize setting